LogicalSpaghetti/wynnsmith/WynnSmith Documentation/structuring/Linking and Versioning.md

 			 - 101 for element xxx and tier \_\_\_xxx
 			 - 110 and 111 unused, might use later
 		 - flag: repeat powder
-			 - flag: end powders for item
+			 - flag: end powders for item, (only if not repeated)
+6. Tomes
+	- flag: has tomes
+		- flag: just guild tome
+	- for each tome slot:
+		- identical to item slot encoding
+			- including technically having room for custom tomes
-6. Modified SP
+7. Modified SP
 	- flag: SP modified
 	- for each skill:
 		- dynamic length by:  max SP assignable to skill (100)
-7. Aspects
+8. Aspects
 	- flag: has aspects
 	- for each aspect slot:
 		- dynamic length by: class_aspect_count + 1
 		- 0..0 is an empty slot
-8. Tomes
-	- flag: has tomes
-		- flag: just guild tome
-	- for each tome slot:
-		- identical to item slot encoding
-			- including technically having room for custom tomes
 9. Tree
 	- dynamic length by: until the end of the build
 	- capped off with zeros so that the total length of everything is 0 mod 6